xjmusic/xjmusic/engine/doc/index.md

 # Documentation for XJ music engine {#index}

-This is the playback engine for XJ music.
+This is the in-game runtime music playback engine for [XJ music](https://xjmusic.com).

+The codebase is available on [GitHub](https://github.com/xjmusic/xjmusic).

 It's written in C++ as a shared library, and can be used in any language that can interface with C++.